gmossy/Arduino-Wearable/README.md

 ## Project Overview

-This repo currently includes a **LilyPad USB Plus wearable light show demo**:
+This repo currently includes two LilyPad USB Plus demos:

-- `lilypad-USBPlus/USBPlusRGBBlink/`  a curated RGB + white LED sequence with optional button and sensor support.
+- `lilypad-USBPlus/USBPlusRGBBlink/`  a curated RGB + white LED wearable light show with optional button and sensor support.
+- `lilypad-USBPlus/USBPlusDroneNav/`  a navigation-style RGB pattern intended for mounting the LilyPad USB Plus on a drone for night visibility.

 You can:

-- Use this as-is for workshops or show-and-tell.
+- Use these as-is for workshops or show-and-tell.
-- Fork it into your own wearable art pieces.
+- Fork them into your own wearable art pieces or drone lighting experiments.
-- Extend it with sensors (accelerometers, buttons, light sensors, etc.).
+- Extend them with sensors (accelerometers, buttons, light sensors, etc.).

 For **device-specific wiring, Arduino CLI commands, and Windsurf workflow**, see: